sangyye/uberblock/about.md

 Also I have a [German blog](https://sangyye.de), more about private and German topics and less technical.

 This blog is complete build with [jekyll](http://jekyllrb.com/).
 For the social icons [Font Awesome](https://fortawesome.github.io/Font-Awesome/) was used.
-This blog is served by [nginx](http://nginx.org).
+This blog is served by the awesome [uberspace.de](https://uberspace.de).
 Thanks, to Jekyll, no database and dynamic code is used on the server site.
 You can find the source code on [github](https://github.com/sangyye/uberblock).